bjarkehs/terraform-provider-corax/docs/resources/model_deployment.md

 The following arguments are supported:

-- `name` - (Required, String) A user-defined name for the model deployment.
+- `name` - (String, Required) A user-defined name for the model deployment.
 Must be at least 1 character long.
-- `provider_id` - (Required, String) The UUID of the [Model Provider](./model_provider.md) this deployment belongs to.
+- `provider_id` - (String, Required) The UUID of the [Model Provider](./model_provider.md) this deployment belongs to.
-- `supported_tasks` - (Required, List of String) A list of tasks this model deployment supports.
-Allowed values include `chat`, `completion`, `embedding`.
+- `supported_tasks` - (List of String, Required) A list of tasks this model deployment supports.
+Allowed values are `chat`, `completion`, `embedding`.
-- `configuration` - (Required, Map of String to String) Configuration key-value pairs specific to the model deployment.
+- `configuration` - (Map of String to String, Required) Configuration key-value pairs specific to the model deployment.
 These are passed to the underlying model provider.
 Common keys include `model_name`.
 For Azure OpenAI, you might also need `api_version` and `deployment_name`.
 Refer to your Model Provider's requirements.
-- `description` - (Optional, String) An optional description for the model deployment.
+- `description` - (String, Optional) An optional description for the model deployment.
+Defaults to null if not provided.
-- `is_active` - (Optional, Boolean) Indicates whether the model deployment is active and usable.
+- `is_active` - (Boolean, Optional) Indicates whether the model deployment is active and usable.
 Defaults to `true`.

 ## Attribute Reference